 Medaille Announces the Creation of Athletic Hall of Fame

 Medaille College has announced the creation of an Athletic Hall of Fame, which will induct its inaugural class of honorees on September 5.
-In recognition of Medaille’s 25 years of intercollegiate sports, the Medaille College Athletics Department will permanently honor the finest Mavericks athletes, coaches and contributors in College history.
+In recognition of Medaille’s two decades of intercollegiate sports, the Medaille College Athletics Department will permanently honor the finest Mavericks athletes, coaches and contributors in College history.

 The Hall of Fame induction ceremony will be part of the Medaille Pride Awards Social, held in the Buffalo campus Events Arena at 5 p.m. on September 5.
 Community members may secure a spot at the event by registering for free at medailleawards18.eventbrite.com.